Exploring Simple and Transferable Recognition-Aware Image Processing: Introduction

-In this work, we propose simple and highly effective approaches to make image processing outputs more accurately recognized by downstream recognition systems, transferable among different recognition architectures, categories and tasks.
-The approaches we investigate add a recognition loss optimized jointly with the image processing loss.
-The recognition loss is computed using a fixed recognition model that is pretrained on natural images, and can be done in an unsupervised manner, e.g., without semantic labels of the image.
-It can be optimized either directly by the original image processing network, or through an intermediate transforming network.
-We conduct extensive experiments, on multiple image processing (super-resolution, denoising, and JPEG-deblocking) and recognition (classification and detection) tasks, and demonstrate that our approaches can substantially boost the recognition accuracy on the downstream systems, with minimal or no loss in the image processing quality measured by conventional metrics.
-Also, the accuracy improvement transfers favorably among different recognition model architectures, object categories, and recognition tasks, which renders our simple solution effective even when we do not have access to the downstream recognition models.
-Our contributions can be summarized as follows:
+In this work, we explore simple yet highly effective approaches to make image processing outputs more accurately recognized by downstream recognition systems, and demonstrate that these approaches generate transferable accuracy gain among different recognition architectures, categories, tasks and training datasets.
+The approaches we study add a recognition loss optimized jointly with the image processing loss.
+The recognition loss is computed using a fixed recognition model that is pretrained on natural images, and can be done without further supervision from class labels for training images.
+It can be optimized either directly by the original image processing network, but we also have the option of resorting to an intermediate transformation network or training in an unsupervised manner, depending on different use cases.
+Interestingly, we find the accuracy gain from optimizing one recognition model's loss transfers favorably among different recognition model architectures, object categories, and recognition tasks, which renders our simple solutions effective even when we do not know what the downstream recognition model is.

+We conduct extensive experiments, on multiple image processing (super-resolution, denoising, JPEG-deblocking) and downstream recognition (classification, detection) tasks.
+The results demonstrate our methods can substantially boost the recognition accuracy (e.g., up to 10\%, or 20\% relative gain), with minimal loss in image quality.
+Results are also compared with alternative approaches in section \ref{subsec:alternatives}.
+We demonstrate in detail that these methods generate transferable accuracy boost, when the downstream model is either with a different architecture, recognizes different classes, performs different tasks, or even is a \emph{cloud-based, black-box} model.
+We conduct \emph{decision boundary analysis} and show different models' decision boundaries exhibit high similarities, to give an explanation for this transferability phenomenon.

+We would like to emphasize that in studying and analyzing these approaches, our contribution does \emph{not} lie in proposing novel network architectures, training procedures or loss functions, but in demonstrating \emph{these simple methods are surprisingly effective at making the processed images more accurately recognized}, and \emph{the improved machine recognizability can be transferred favorably to different contexts.} The simplicity of these methods also leads to easy deployment in practice, and they could serve as strong baselines in this relatively under-explored problem.
+The transferability also facilitates their practical usage in various and potentially changing deployment environments.